 Browser compatibility is a crucial factor in choosing a grid system.
 If your website needs to support older browsers, such as Internet Explorer 7, make sure the CSS code being used is compatible.
 Some grid systems use properties like “last-child” or use fixes for clearing floats that may not function properly in older browsers, thus breaking the layout.
 If you need to support a specific browser, take a look at the documentation for your desired grid system to ensure that it fits any special criteria.

 If you are using a CSS preprocessor like SASS or LESS, consider choosing a grid system that comes with code specifically tailored towards that.
 There’s no need to re-invent the wheel and try to fit a grid system into your desired format when it may already exist.
-For example, the Golden Grid System offers both SCSS and LESS versions of their grid code, providing greater flexibility and ease of use.

 So which one should I choose?Using a grid system is the important part; which grid system you choose essentially boils down to personal preference and project requirements.
 You may even decide to build your own, or modify one that already exists.
 For example, the website Gridpak allows you to create your own grid and then download the files you’ll need.

 To help get you started in choosing a grid system, here is a list of some of the most popular options: